jaishreerang/CloudProjectReport/README.md

 Sentiment-Last method, and compare with the word2vec method.

-We also had to do Data Preparation, Negative Sampling, PCA-transformation, and some local data evaluation using gensim library
+We also had to do Data Preparation, Negative Sampling, PCA-transformation, and some local data evaluation using sklearn library

 #### Observations